g-loot/g-loot.github.io/docs/voucher/sls-api.md

 ```
 {
   "result": {
-    /* Some leaderboards can be configured to have multiple tires (or entries) per user,
+    /* Some leaderboards can be configured to have multiple tries (or entries) per user,
     all the tries that user has made are contained here.*/
     "entries": [
       {